dbenson457/quiz-toggle/README.md

 ## Limitations

-- **No Question Randomization:** Questions appear in a fixed order.
+- **No Question Randomization:** Currently, the questions appear in a fixed order.
+Although an attempt was made to implement randomization of both the questions and their options, it is not fully functional.
+If you are interested in reviewing the attempt and possibly contributing to fixing the randomization functionality, please check out the `randomise-quiz` branch.
+This branch contains the code and logic used in the attempt to shuffle the questions and options.
 - **Static Question Set:** Questions are hardcoded in the codebase.
 - **No Backend Integration:** Data is managed on the client side.
 - **Testing:** Unit test not configured correctly.